rva-mike/E-commerce-Back-End/README.md

   ## Usage
-  Used for managing am e-commerce business product database.
+  Used for managing an e-commerce business product database.

   ## Videos